ssbc/ssb-spec-drafts/drafts/draft-ssb-core-gabbygrove/00/draft-ssb-core-gabbygrove-00.md

 Since we don't want to cause problems for applications, we suggest keeping the `content` portion in JSON.
 This should allow for messages to be mapped full JSON objects which look just like regular messages so that they can be consumed by applications without any change.

-For upgrades and more advance uses we added a `encoding enum` that only defines JSON up until now.
+For upgrades and more advance uses we added an `encoding enum` that defines known values for arbitrary data (`0`), JSON (`1`) and CBOR (`2`).
+CBOR _should_ be good at converting it's values to JSON for integration and backwards compatability.

-# Definitions
+# Definitions for SSB

+## Event

+A single entry on an feed with this format is called an event (formerly also known as Message).
+It contains a fixed number of fields:

+* A cipherlink to the `previous` one, null only on the first message.
+* The ed25519 public key of the `author`, also encoded as a cipherlink.
+* The `sequence` number of the entry as an unsigned integer.
+Increasing by 1 each entry, starting with 1.
+* An unsigned integer describing a `timestamp`.
+Like in node/javascript, unix epoch timestamp but in milliseconds.
+* `content`: a group of three fields:
+  * `hash` as a cipherlink
+  * `size` as a uint16, increasing the maximum message size to 64k.
+  * `encoding` enumeration of three possible values.

+## Transfer

+The next needed message structure is `transfer`.
+It consists of three byte arrays:

+* The encoded bytes of an _Event_, here called `eventData`.
+* `signature`: 64 bytes, to be verified against the `author`s public key from the event.
+* the optional `content`: a maximum of 64k bytes.

+To validate a message, the receiver just takes the `eventData` and the `signature` and passes them to the cryptographic function that does the validation.
+In this case, edwards25519 as defined in {{?RFC8032}}, also known as Ed25519 from [Networking and Cryptography library (NaCL)](https://nacl.cr.yp.to/).

+If present, hashing the `content` needs to compute the same the as the `content.hash` field on the event.
+If it should be ommited, it needs to be set to null (primitive 22 or `0xf6` in CBOR) to keep the array it's contained in of length three.

+The Hash of a signed event (and the `previous` field of the next event) is the blak2b-256 of `eventData` and `signature` bytes concataneted.

+## Cipherlinks

+The hashes and public key references are not base64 encoded readable ASCII strings but are binary encoded.

+In this first version we don't plan to support many formats, which is why I decided against something like IPFS Multihash, which supports every hash function under the sun.

+Currently there are these different reference types:

+* `0x01`: references to gabby grove formatted feeds (ED25519 Public Key, 32bytes of data)
+* `0x02`: gabby grove signed event hashes (such as `previous`), using blake2b-256 (32bytes of data)
+* `0x03`: `content.hash` also using blake2b-256 (32bytes of data)
+* `0x04`: "SSB v1", legacy / old feed reference (ED25519 Public Key, 32bytes of data)
+* `0x05`: SHA256 message hashes as used by legacy ssb
+* `0x06`: SHA256 binary blob hashes as used by legacy ssb

+Only 1 to 3 are valid on gabby grove event fields.
+4 to 6 are intended to encode cipherlinks in CBOR encoded content when referencing feeds in the legacy format.
+I'm relativly certain and hopefull this will be revised and extended but it feels like a good starting point.
+They all should be convertable to and from the base64 encoded ASCII references we currently use in JSON.

+We add one byte as prefix to those bytes, making all references 33bytes long.

+# CBOR

-## CBOR basics
+## Basics

 If you never worked with CBOR, I suggest checking out it's [website](https://cbor.io) and the definitions in {{?RFC7049}}).
 Similar to JSON it is a _self describing_ format.
 Which means, bytes of it can be translated to logical, typed values without the need for a schema definition.

-What helped me a lot as well to understand it better was [the playground at cbor.me](https://cbor.me).
-Here you can translate between the bytes in hexadecimal notation and the diagnostic noation (defined in section 6 of it's RFC).
-Entering a key-value object on the left like this:
+What helped me a lot as well to understand it better were the [cbor-diag utilities](https://github.com/cabo/cbor-diag) (or the [the playground at cbor.me](https://cbor.me) with the same features).
+With it, you can translate between bytes and the diagnostic noation (defined in section 6 of it's RFC).
+Roughly speaking you can use JSON like literals as diagnostic input for `diag2pretty.rb` (or the left side of the playground):

 ~~~~~~~~~~~
 {
   "type": "test",
   "count": 123,
-  "true": false
+  "true": false,
+  "link": null
 }
 ~~~~~~~~~~~

-And it outputs an indented and commented version with type annotations, like this:
+which outputs a hexadecimal, indented and commented representation with type annotations:

 ~~~~~~~~~~~
-A3               # map(3)
+A4               # map(4)
    64            # text(4)
       74797065   # "type"
    64            # text(4)